 D. A representative of the International Atomic Energy Agency (IAEA) engaged in activities associated with the U.S./IAEA Safeguards Agreement who has been certified by the NRC;

-F. A person to whom disclosure is ordered pursuant to Section 2.744(e) of Part 2 of part 10 of the Code of Federal Regulations; or
+F. A person to whom disclosure is ordered pursuant to Section 2.709(f) of Part 2 of Title 10 of the Code of Federal Regulations.

 Information Considered for Safeguards Information Designation

 Information deemed SGI-M is information the disclosure of which could reasonably be expected to have a significant adverse effect on the health and safety of the public or the common defense and security by significantly increasing the likelihood of theft, diversion, or sabotage of materials or facilities subject to NRC jurisdiction.

 SGI-M identifies safeguards information which is subject to these requirements.
 These requirements are necessary in order to protect quantities of nuclear material significant to the health and safety of the public or common defense and security.

 The overall measure for consideration of SGI-M is the usefulness of the information (security or otherwise) to an adversary in planning or attempting a malevolent act.
 The specificity of the information increases the likelihood that it will be useful to an adversary.

 While in use, SGI-M shall be under the control of an authorized individual.
 This requirement is satisfied if the SGI-M is attended by an authorized individual even though the information is in fact not constantly being used.
 SGI-M, therefore, within alarm stations, continuously manned guard posts or ready rooms need not be locked in file drawers or storage containers.

 Under certain conditions the general control exercised over security zones or areas would be considered to meet this requirement.
 The primary consideration is limiting access to those who have a need-to-know.
 Some examples would be:

 Alarm stations, guard posts and guard ready rooms;